wp-plugins/form-maker/readme.txt

 -Various parameter for every element of the form
 -Data validation during the submitting the form
--Ability to keep the form filled information in the database of the form maker -Ability to restrict preferred file extensions in file upload(*commercial version*) in the form
+-Ability to keep the form filled information in the database of the form maker -Ability to restrict preferred file extensions in file upload(*commercial version*) form field of the Form Maker
--Full PayPal integration with different checkout modes (Test Mode and Production) and five field types (Amount, Select, Checkbox, Radio, and Shipping).(*commercial version*)
+-Full PayPal integration with different checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping).(*commercial version*)
--[WordPress Form] Maker(http://web-dorado.com/products/wordpress-form.html) is integrated with Google Maps API(*commercial version*)
+-[WordPress Form] Maker(http://web-dorado.com/products/wordpress-form.html) is integrated with Google Maps API(*commercial version*) using it within form fields
--Field Instructions for the Form User
+-Detailed Form Maker Manual describing installation process, detailed form field descriptions, the process of inserting created form into your site and other details about the Form User
--Required Fields in form
+-Required form fields in the Form Maker
--Hidden Fields in form
+-Hidden form fields in the Form Maker
 -A form Submit Button Customization
+-Form Pagination possibility with the form field customization possibility -Customizable themes to edit design of the Form Maker

 ### Supported languages by Form Maker